duthied/Free-Friendika/doc/Tags-and-Mentions.md

 Unless their system blocks unsolicited "mentions", the person tagged will likely receive a "Mention" post/activity or become a direct participant in the conversation in the case of public posts.
 Friendica blocks incoming “mentions” from people with no relationship to you.
-The exception is an ongoing conversation started from a contact of both you and the 3rd person or a conversation in a forum where you are a member of.
+The exception is an ongoing conversation started from a contact of both you and the 3rd person or a conversation in a group where you are a member of.
 This is a spam prevention measure.

 Remote mentions are delivered using the OStatus protocol.
 This protocol is used by Friendica and GNU Social and several other systems like Mastodon, but is not currently implemented in Diaspora.
 As the OStatus protocol allows this Friendica user can be @-mentioned by users from platforms using this protocol in conversations if the "Enable OStatus support" is activated on the Friendica node.
-These @-mentions wont be blocked, even if there is no relationship between the sender and the receiver of the message.
+These @-mentions won't be blocked, even if there is no relationship between the sender and the receiver of the message.

-Friendica makes no distinction between people and forums for the purpose of tagging.
+Friendica makes no distinction between people and groups for the purpose of tagging.
-You can use @-mentions for forums like for other accounts to tag the forum.
+You can use @-mentions for groups like for other accounts to tag the group.
-If you want to post something exclusively to a forum (e.g. the support forum) please use the bang-notation instead of  the @tag.
+If you want to post something exclusively to a group (e.g. the support group) please use the !-mention instead of  the @-mention.
-So !helpers will be an exclusive posting to the support forum if you are connected with the forum.
+So !helpers will be an exclusive posting to the support group if you are connected with the group.
-If you select a forum from the ACL a !-mention will be added automatically to your posting.
+If you select a group from the ACL a !-mention will be added automatically to your posting.

 If you sort your contacts into circles, you cannot @-mention these circles.
 But you can select the circle in the access control when creating a new posting, to allow (or disallow) a certain circle of people to see the posting.